See below for 2018 update

 We can’t do it by continuing to run political campaigns the way we do.
-We can’t recruit enough good candidates when we make them spend 8 hours a day raising money and debase themselves with attack ads.
+We can’t recruit good progressive candidates when we make them spend 8 hours a day raising money and debase themselves with attack ads.

 WE CAN do it by rebuilding our campaign process from the ground up, by organizing and training millions of ourselves to revitalize political campaigns with our talent, intelligence and passion.

 We have to build the infrastructure to support our most critical resources: the skills, local knowledge and relationships of political volunteers, people just like you.

 How many of you have skills that are useful to campaigns?
 How many of you have networks of friends and colleagues in your communities and across the country?
 How many of you offered to help a political campaign only to be told that your options were restricted to canvassing or calling using pre-written scripts?
 How many of you asked for literature or lawn signs only to be told that the money was being reserved to buy TV ads?

 We need an uprising of political volunteerism